How to Compare Two Files Using Diff Command in Linux [3 Effective Methods]

 TL;DR

-To compare two files using diff command in Linux, try these three methods:
+To compare two files Linux, follow these steps:

-Read the article below to learn different methods to compare two files using diff commands and common errors with possible solutions.
+Read the article below to learn different methods to Linux compare two files, tips and tricks, and best practices.

-How to Compare Two Files Using Diff Command
+How to Use Diff Command to Compare Two Files Linux

 1. Comparing Files Line by Line

-In the line-by-line file comparison method, you can use the Diff command to analyze the differences between two files.
+In the line-by-line file comparison method, you can use the Linux diff command to analyze the differences between two files.
 This method is best used when you want a granular comparison of files line by line, enabling you to pinpoint specific modifications.
 Follow these steps:

 1. Open your Terminal window by pressing Ctrl+Alt+T.